gogbog/gogbog/README.md

     public function getFutureGoal(): string
     {
-        return 'Become at the top of the game';
+        return 'Be at the top of the game';
     }
 }
 ```